fenton1000/mf-portfolio-five-big-boring-shop/README.md

 ### 13.2 Credits

-* The hero image is a photo by Sora Shimazaki: https://www.pexels.com/photo/close-up-photo-of-assorted-colored-push-carts-5926217/
+* The hero image is a photo by Sora Shimazaki sourced from Pexels at: https://www.pexels.com/photo/close-up-photo-of-assorted-colored-push-carts-5926217/

+* Photo of eggs by Pixabay sourced from Pexels at: https://www.pexels.com/photo/brown-eggs-on-brown-wooden-bowl-on-beige-knit-textile-162712/

+* Photo of sugar by Suzy Hazelwood sourced from Pexels at: https://www.pexels.com/photo/close-up-photo-of-sugar-cubes-in-glass-jar-2523650/

+* Photo of a water bottle by Steve Johnson sourced from Pexels at: https://www.pexels.com/photo/clear-disposable-bottle-on-black-surface-1000084/

+* Photo of a toothbrush by Karolina Grabowska sourced from Pexels at: https://www.pexels.com/photo/photo-of-toothpaste-on-toothbrush-4202927/

+* Photo of toilet paper by Vlada Karpovich sourced from Pexels at: https://www.pexels.com/photo/stack-of-toilet-paper-rolls-in-a-basket-3958185/

 * Image size and format adjusting by Reduce Images: https://www.reduceimages.com/